Greek Islands

 Greek Islands: Which One and Why

-Greece has 227 inhabited islands and several thousand more rocks with grass on them.
-The practical question isn’t “should I go to the Greek Islands” — it’s which one, when, and for how long.
-These are genuinely different destinations with different characters, different price points, and different types of visitors.
+Greece has 227 inhabited islands and several thousand more rocks with enough grass to argue the point.
+The practical question isn’t “should I go to the Greek Islands?”
+It’s which one, when, and for how long.
+These are genuinely different destinations with different characters, different price points, and different expectations about what a holiday should involve.

 Santorini

-The caldera views from Oia and Fira are extraordinary — a semicircle of white buildings on a cliff edge above a drowned volcanic crater.
-The sunset from Oia draws crowds that make it almost impossible to experience calmly; go to the castle ruins rather than the main terrace, arrive 45 minutes early, and accept that several hundred other people have the same plan.
+The caldera views from Oia and Fira are extraordinary: a semicircle of white buildings on a cliff edge above a drowned volcanic crater formed by one of the most violent eruptions in human history, around 1600 BC.
+The sunset from Oia draws crowds that make it nearly impossible to experience calmly.
+Go to the kastro ruins rather than the main terrace, arrive 45 minutes early, and accept that several hundred other people have the same plan.
 The beaches (Perissa, Kamari) are black sand and pleasant but not why people come.
-The wine is distinctive — the volcanic soil produces Assyrtiko with a minerality you won’t find elsewhere.
+The wine is distinctive: the volcanic soil produces Assyrtiko with a minerality unlike anything from mainland Greece.

 Crete

 The Samaria Gorge in the southwest (18km, 5-6 hours) is the most celebrated gorge walk in Europe.
-It descends 1,200 metres from the White Mountains to the Libyan Sea.
-The walk finishes at Agia Roumeli, a village accessible only by boat; ferries run to Chora Sfakion where buses return to Chania.
-Book the day before if weather is uncertain — the gorge closes when flood risk is high.
+It descends 1,200 metres from the White Mountains to the Libyan Sea, finishing at Agia Roumeli, a village accessible only by boat.
+Ferries run to Chora Sfakion where buses return to Chania.
+Book the day before; the gorge closes when flood risk is high.

-Chania Old Town (Venetian harbour, maze of lanes, Ottoman mosque converted to an exhibition space) is the most interesting urban area on the island.
-Stay within the walls if budget allows.
+Chania Old Town with its Venetian harbour, labyrinthine lanes, and Ottoman mosque-turned-exhibition-space is the most interesting urban area on the island.
+Stay inside the walls if budget allows; the restaurants within walking distance are the best on Crete.

 Rhodes

-Medieval Rhodes Town is a UNESCO site — the best-preserved medieval city in the Mediterranean, with the Street of the Knights running from the harbour to the Knights’ Hospitallers Grand Master Palace.
-Genuinely good urban archaeology.
+Medieval Rhodes Town is a UNESCO site: the best-preserved medieval city in the Mediterranean, with the Street of the Knights running from the harbour to the Knights’ Hospitallers Grand Master Palace.
 Entry to the palace around €8.
+The town is worth a full day of walking.

-Lindos (50km south) has a spectacular acropolis above a white village above two good beaches.
-The donkey ride up is for tourists; the walk takes 20 minutes on stone paths.
-Very crowded in summer; much better in May-June or September.
+Lindos, 50km south, has a spectacular acropolis above a white village above two good beaches.
+Very crowded in summer; considerably better in May, June, or September when the temperature is manageable and the tourists are fewer.

-Naxos is the largest of the Cyclades, has the best beaches (Agios Prokopios, Plaka), produces its own food (potatoes, cheese, citrus — things that make restaurants cheaper than on Mykonos), and has a medieval hilltop castle town above Naxos Town.
-Less Instagram-famous, substantially better value, a good balance of beaches and archaeology.
+Naxos is the largest of the Cyclades, has the best beaches in the island group (Agios Prokopios, Plaka), and produces its own food: potatoes, cheese, and citrus that make restaurants noticeably cheaper than on Mykonos or Santorini.
+The medieval hilltop castle town above Naxos Town has a Venetian character most visitors miss by staying on the beach.
+Naxos is less Instagram-famous and substantially better value; it is the Greek island the author would actually return to.

 Getting Around

-Ferries connect the islands from Piraeus (Athens’ port).
+Ferries from Piraeus (Athens’ main port) connect the islands.
 Blue Star Ferries and Hellenic Seaways operate most routes.
-High-speed catamarans are faster and more expensive; overnight conventional ferries for longer routes (Crete, Rhodes) allow you to sleep on the boat and save a night’s accommodation.
-Book ahead in summer — car spaces sell out first, then cabins, then deck tickets.
+High-speed catamarans are faster and more expensive; overnight conventional ferries for longer crossings (to Crete, Rhodes) let you sleep on the boat and save a night’s accommodation.
+Book ahead in summer: car spaces fill first, then cabins, then deck tickets.